 Rooms operated by the Somnath Temple management are available at nominal rates.
 Accommodations can be booked in the Sagar Darshan Atithi Gruh, Lilavati Atithi Bhavan, Maheshwari Atithi Bhavan by visiting the official website www.somnath.org

 Private hotels are abundant near the Somnath Temple complex.
 Make sure that you carry a valid Identity proof for booking a room

 Where to eat at Somnath Temple

-- Bhalka Tirth – It is located at about 5 km from the Prabhas – Veraval highway.
+Bhalka Tirth – It is about 5 km from the Prabhas – Veraval highway.
 At this location, the arrow fired by the poacher Jara hit Sri Krishna, who was resting under a Peepal tree.
-The Lord Sri Krishna then walked and reached the banks of River Hiran from where his last journey started.
+The Lord Sri Krishna then walked and reached the banks of River Hiran from where he started his last journey.